Tripura: Government and politics

 Tripura is governed through a parliamentary system of representative democracy, a feature it shares with other Indian states.
 Universal suffrage is granted to residents.
 The Tripura government has three branches: executive, legislature and judiciary.
 The Tripura Legislative Assembly consists of elected members and special office bearers that are elected by the members.
 Assembly meetings are presided over by the Speaker or the Deputy Speaker in case of Speaker's absence.
 The Assembly is unicameral with 60 Members of the Legislative Assembly (MLA).
 The members are elected for a term of five years, unless the Assembly is dissolved prior to the completion of the term.
 The judiciary is composed of the Tripura High Court and a system of lower courts.
 Executive authority is vested in the Council of Ministers headed by the Chief Minister.
 The Governor, the titular head of state, is appointed by the President of India.
 The leader of the party or a coalition of parties with a majority in the Legislative Assembly is appointed as the chief minister by the governor.
 The Council of Ministers are appointed by the governor on the advice of the chief minister.
 The Council of Ministers reports to the Legislative Assembly.

 Tripura sends two representatives to the Lok Sabha (the lower house of the parliament of India) and one representative to the Rajya Sabha (parliament's upper house).
-In the 2014 Indian general election, both parliament lower house seats were won by the Communist Party of India (Marxist).
-Panchayats (local self-governments) elected by local body elections are present in many villages for self-governance.
+In the 2019 Indian general election, both parliament lower house seats were won by the Bharatiya Janata Party.
+Panchayats, (local self-governments) elected by local body elections operate in many villages for self-governance.
 Tripura also has a unique tribal self-governance body, the Tripura Tribal Areas Autonomous District Council.
 This council is responsible for some aspects of local governance in 527 villages with high density of the scheduled tribes.